-When you disclose your desired salary range, you’re essentially locking yourself into a small window of potential salaries and you’re probably costing yourself money.
+When you disclose your expected salary range, you’re essentially locking yourself into a small window of potential salaries and you’re probably costing yourself money.

-How do you negotiate if they make an offer in your stated salary range?
+How do you negotiate if they make an offer that meets your salary expectations?

 But you already declared your desired salary, and you want to negotiate for something higher.
 How do you do that?